 WHERE TO STAY IN BANTAYAN

-Bantayan Island has dozens of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Bantayan to fit the needs of budget backpackers and luxury travelers.
+Bantayan Island has dozens of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Bantayan to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 See the list of accommodations below that I personally recommend: